WVUHPC/2016-bigData/docs/source/bigdata/measure/intro.rst

 Problem Size/Compute time Correlation
 -------------------------------------

-With all computing applications, as your input size increases the time it takes to run the program will also increase.
+With all computing applications, as your input size increases the execution time will also increase.
 This will always happen, however depending on the complexity of the algorithm, the magnitude of the time increases will be different, and needs to be measured.
 Additionally, most programs will increase their memory use as the problem size increases.